xinzhan/core-services.en/help/id-service/reference/reference-analytics/reference-analytics-order-operations.md

 4. **fid (fallback cookie on H.25.3 or newer, or AppMeasurement for JavaScript)**\
 *Present when*: A browser doesn't accept third-party cookies and the Analytics tracking server is set up as a third-party tracking server.

-    [!NOTE]
+>[!NOTE]
-    The `fid` is a legacy identifier and is not used if you've implemented the ID service on your site.
+>The `fid` is a legacy identifier and is not used if you've implemented the ID service on your site.
 In this case, the `fid` is not needed because the first-party, `AMCV` cookie makes it obsolete.
 It has been retained to support legacy code and for historic reasons.
-    [!END]

 5. **IP Address, User Agent, Gateway IP Address**\
 *Present when*: The visitor's browser does not accept cookies.
-[!END]